-If you’ve pre-registered, we will have your children’s nametag stickers printed when you arrive on Sunday morning.
+If you’ve pre-registered your child online, we will have your children’s nametag stickers printed when you arrive on Sunday morning.
+If not, you can register at the check-in kiosk.
 You should plan on arriving a little early in order to pick up the stickers and drop your children off at class.
 Teachers should be ready to receive children 10 minutes before service starts.

 Before you check-in, please make sure your child does not have any symptoms of illness beyond those of seasonal allergies.

 In the Classroom:

 The following safety protocols will be implemented in each classroom: